nokout/_archive.nokout.github.io/_posts/2017-04-06-blockchain-info.md

 The hard problem solved by bitcoin (the original blockchain implementation) is the double spending problem.
 This problem occurs when a system fails to prevent a user from "spending" - or more generally, transacting – on the same entity multiple times.
 The common analogy is that if a person writes two cheques for the same amount, but only has sufficient funds for one of these cheques to be paid; the first to be processed by a bank will be paid, and the second will be rejected.

-In this analogy the banks decide which cheque will be paid, but because transactions on the blockchain have no intermediating third party another solution is needed.
+In this analogy the banks decide which cheque will be paid, but because transactions on the blockchain have no intermediating third party like the bank, another solution is needed.

 The ordering of transactions, within each confirmed block determines the outcome of any attempt to double spend.
 Guaranteeing that this ordering hasn't been manipulated is achieved through a consensus algorithm.
 The job of the consensus algorithm is to provide a mathematically provable mechanism to agree on the ordering of transactions.